 His new diagnosis is Generalized Epilepsy with Grand Mal Seizures.
 He does not have IH or Narcolepsy.

 “Can you wake him up when he falls asleep?”
-Uhm, no. It usually leads to a long episode where he makes funny noises, makes fists, and stiffens his body.
+Uhm, no. It usually leads to an extended episode where he makes funny noises, fists, and stiffens his body.
 “Oh, those are grand mal seizures without the convulsions.”
 Oh, well, okay then.

 “Violent episodes where he seems possessed and looks different?”
 Yes.
 “Oh, that is a seizure.”